A Publicists Ultimate Guide to Strategic Media Relations 101

-This is a serious problem for your media relations efforts, especially if you are trying to do this yourself.
-Journalists are increasingly frustrated with their inboxes being blown up by PR professionals, and PR professionals are finding it harder to land their clients digital ink.
+This is a serious problem for your media relations efforts, especially if you are trying to pitch the media yourself without an external agency.
+Journalists are increasingly frustrated with their inboxes being blown up by PR professionals, and PR professionals are finding it harder to land their client’s digital ink.

 WHY YOU NEED MEDIA RELATIONS

 Media relations is the most critical part of a PR campaign.
 Other public relations activities such as community outreach can be mastered without intricate knowledge of how the media works.
 However, media relations is the most specialized component of public relations.
-In order to understand why you need media relations, you first need to understand how publicists and journalists work together on stories and segments.
+To understand why you need media relations, you first need to understand how publicists and journalists work together on stories and segments.